comodopines/practice-git/Exercises.md

 </details>

-> Q. What is Working directory, staging area and git repository?
+> Q. Are working directory, staging area and git repository same or different?
 <details><summary>Ans.</summary>
 <p>

 ```
-Between a file creation and commiting it in git repo,
+Different.
+Between a file creation and until its committed it in git repo,
-below are the "areas" where a file exists in it lifecycle:
+it is present in either one or more of these directories:

 1) Working Directory:
-This is where you ran git init command in (has .git folder)
+This is where you ran git init command (has .git folder)
-and where you create the files/folders.
+This is where you create the files/folders.
+Basically your code folder.

 2) Staging Area:
-This is where file gets tracked for commit using add command.
+This is where file gets added by using add command.
 Exa. git add <filename> adds file to staging area.

 3) Git Repository:
-This is where file gets addded once an added file gets committed.
+This is where file gets addded once an added file gets committed using commit command.
 Exa. git commit -m "Message"
 ```
 </p>